intelligo-mn/intelligo/.github/docs/embed-guide.md

 Load only current chat session in history: intelligo-current-session-only="false" or "true"

-Show or hide 'Powered by Chatbots.mn': intelligo-show-branding="true" or "false"
+Show or hide 'Powered by Chatbot.sh': intelligo-show-branding="true" or "false"

 Enable chat message sounds: